 Pottery Barn and Sherwin Williams, an interior design inspiration power duo if there ever was one, offer more insights on playing with light neutrals in their video “Our 10 Best Interior Colors.”

 Interior designers Leanne McKeachie and Lana Lounsbury note that light colors add freshness and style.
 They suggest Benjamin Moore’s Wickham Gray (HC-171), which has a hint of blue; Benjamin Moore’s Gray Owl (OC-52), which has slight blue and brown undertones; or Benjamin Moore’s Cake Batter (CSP-215), a beige that gives the interior “a feeling of sunshine.”

-If you already have neutral wall colors, painting the trim, molding, and windows with a washable and durable satin or gloss finish is a low-cost renovation that produces a dramatic change, notes ProTect Painters.
+If you already have neutral wall colors, you can paint the trim, molding, and windows with a washable and durable satin or gloss finish for a low-cost renovation that produces a dramatic change.

-One combination that designers in the Colorado area like for an upscale look is white walls with black trim, Isham said.
+One combination that designers in the Colorado area like for an upscale look is white walls with black trim, Isham says.